leonardo95/SNOOKER---Dataset-Generator/README.md

 # Dataset Settings

+The user may follow a quick generation or personalize with the following parameters:

 | **Configurations**             | **Description**                                          |
 |--------------------------------|----------------------------------------------------------|
 | Train and Test Tickets         | Number of train and test tickets                         |